jstat/jstat/doc/md/core.md

     jStat( 0, 1, 3 ).clear();
     // returns [[0,0,0]]

-If a callback is passed then the original object is not altered
+If a callback is passed then the original object is not altered.

     var obj = jStat( 0, 1, 3 );
     obj.clear(function() {